 Magnetism, Spectroscopy, Theory

-Design of high-temperature Single Molecule Magnets
+Design of high-temperature single-molecule magnets

 Methods and tools for modelling magnetic properties

-Unraveling the electronic structure of uranium molecules
+Unravelling the electronic structure of uranium molecules

 We are using a huge array of physical techniques combined with theoretical modelling to shed light on the detailed electronic structure of uranium molecules.
 Such a fundamental study aims to provide information on physical and chemical properties of the heaviest elements, towards strategies for remediation and repurposing of nuclear waste.